Gorten History, Family Crest & Coats of Arms

 The surname Gorten was first found in Greater Manchester at Gorton, a chapelry, in the union of Chorlton, hundred of Salford, historically part of Lancashire.
 The first record of the family was found in the Subsidy Rolls of Lancashire in 1332 where Thomas de Gorton held lands at that time.

 Further to the north in Scotland, the family could have originated in the old barony of Gorton in Midlothian where Edward de Couertone (for Gouertone) was a king's tenant in Edinburghshire.
 He rendered homage to King Edward I in 1296.
 Later, Mergaret de Gouiertoun held the lands of Gouiertoun in Loudonia in the reign of David II.

 Early History of the Gorten family

-Another 298 words (21 lines of text) covering the years 1592 and 1677 are included under the topic Early Gorten History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gorten research.
+Another 65 words (5 lines of text) covering the years 1592, 1677 and 1636 are included under the topic Early Gorten History in all our PDF Extended History products and printed products wherever possible.

 Gorten Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Gorten family name include Gorton, Gorten, Gortin and others.

 Early Notables of the Gorten family (pre 1700)